-The physical interface of the TOE is provided by a connection according to ISO 7816 part 3 [12].
-This interface is used to transmit an APDU command to the TOE and receive the corresponding response APDU from the TOE as specified in ISO 7816 part 4 [13] and part 8 [14].
+There are two physical interfaces of the TOE, a contact interface, which is provided by a connection according to ISO 7816 part 3 [12] and an RF interface (radio frequency power and signal interface) which provides a contactless interface according to ISO/IEC 14443 part 3 [24] and 4 [25].
+Only Type B of the contactless protocol is supported.
+The two interfaces (either one or the other at a time) are used to transmit an APDU command to the TOE and receive the corresponding response APDU from the TOE as specified in ISO 7816 part 4 [13] and part 8 [14].